 When it's time to ditch work and hit the town, make sure you stand out at the bar.

 A night out with friends isn't a fashion competition, but you might as well win anyway.
-Make your look one that oozes confidence and style, but also personality and originality.
+Make your look ooze confidence, style, personality and originality.

-Muted tones work well when you're layering, but if you feel ready to graduate from the plain black t-shirt and express your personality, you'll want a few prints in your arsenal.
+Muted tones work well when layering, but if you're ready to graduate from the plain black t-shirt, you'll want a few prints in your arsenal.

-Start things off with some jeans, cords or slim fit chinos.
+Start with some jeans, cords or slim fit chinos.

 As for your top half, there are really no rules.
-Plain or patterned t-shirts, long and short-sleeved shirts, or even smart sweatshirts can be excellent choices for a night out.
-It's a bit of a myth that horizontal stripes make you look bigger; if you like a stripe, own it.
-If you're feeling bold, more striking shirts such as Hawaiian floral, paisley patterns and other vibrant designs are also very popular.
+Plain or patterned t-shirts, long- and short-sleeved shirts, or smart sweatshirts can all work great for a night out.
+It's a myth that horizontal stripes always make you look bigger; if you like stripes, own them.
+If you're feeling bold, go for vibrant designs like Hawaiian floral or paisley patterns.